Car Insurance by State: How Requirements, Costs & Laws Differ

 How Rates Can Change

 Your premium is heavily influenced by your new location.
-Moving from a rural state to an urban one, or from a tort state to a no-fault state, can mean a significant rate increase — or decrease.
+Moving from a rural state to an urban one, or from a tort state to a no-fault state, can mean a significant rate change.
 For full details on the process and timeline, read our guide on car insurance when moving to another state and what to know about car insurance when moving states.

 Don't Drive on Your Old Policy

 Your old state's policy may not provide legally valid coverage in your new state.
 Driving with non-compliant insurance is treated the same as driving uninsured — which can result in fines, license suspension, and serious financial exposure.
-Review the penalties for driving without insurance in your new state before your move date.
+Review the state-mandated car insurance requirements in your new state before your move date.

 Frequently Asked Questions